Best months to see northern lights!

 Best months to see northern lights in Rovaniemi Lapland Finland.

 April is a super exciting month for aurora hunting.
 It has it all!
-Great auroras, big hunts, the joy of success, but also the pain of letting aurora go — April is the end of the season.
+Great auroras, big hunts, the joy of success, but also the pain of letting aurora go — April is the end of the aurora season.

 The Equinox effect is still very strong in early April.
 This means that chances for big auroras to happen are equally high in April as in March.